InfrastructureServices/dnsconfd/README.md

    when Dnsconfd is allowed to own [org.freedesktop.resolve1](https://www.freedesktop.org/software/systemd/man/latest/org.freedesktop.resolve1.html) DBus name, as NetworkManager does not support use of any another.

- - Dnsconfd has to run as a root user, because NetworkManager forces us to use one of currently known resolv.conf stub files locations and we can not access them without root permission.

  - DNSSEC validation is turned off to prevent potential problems.
 On well working networks it should work correctly.
 It disables validation even when *dnsconfd.service* is not started.